 • appreciate the challenges and opportunities of a changing Church in a changing world.

-Our Summer and Winter Forum programs are made possible in part by a grant from the Archbishop Kucera Center for Catholic Intellectual and Spiritual Life at Loras College.
+Our Summer and Winter Forum programs are made possible in part by a grant from

-Tuesday, July 12.
-7:00-8:30pm
+Tuesday, July 9.
+6:30-8:00pm.

 • • •

-David Cochran is professor of political science and director of the Archbishop Kucera Center for Catholic Intellectual and Spiritual Life at Loras College in Dubuque.
+David Cochran is professor of political science at Loras College in Dubuque.
 He grew up in Texas and earned his MA and PhD degrees from the University of Maryland.
 He has taught at Loras since 1996, and offers a range of courses primarily in the areas of political thought and American politics.
 His primary research interests are in religion and politics, multiculturalism and democracy, and the morality of war, topics on which he frequently publishes, lectures and leads workshops.
-He is co-author with his father, Clarke Cochran, of Catholics, Politics and Public Policy (Orbis, 2003) and author of The Catholic Vote--A Guide for the Perplexed (Orbis, 2008) and Catholic Realism and the Abolition of War (Orbis, 2014).
-David and his wife Christine have two sons and live in Dubuque.
+He is co-author with his father, Clarke Cochran, of Catholics, Politics and Public Policy (Orbis, 2003) and author of The Catholic Vote--A Guide for the Perplexed (Orbis, 2008), Catholic Realism and the Abolition of War (Orbis, 2014) and The Catholic Case Against War—A Brief Guide (Notre Dame Press, 2024).
+Dr. Eochran served for many years as director of the Kucera Center for Catholic Intellectual and Spiritual Life at Loras.

-[Last Update: 06.26.22]
+[Last Update: 05.29.24]